leangjia/blender_docs/trunk/blender_docs/manual/modeling/surfaces/primitives.rst

 NURBS Curve
 ===========

-*NURBS Curve* only have one control point on each V row.

-TODO.
+Adds an generic curve of 4 control pints forming an arc.

 NURBS Circle
 ============

-*NURBS Circle* only have one control point on each V row.

-TODO.
+Adds an a closed loop of control point forming a circle.

-Note how a circle :term:`NURBS` surface is never filled, unlike its "real" curve counterpart...
+Note, a circle :term:`NURBS` surface is never filled, unlike its "real" curve counterpart...

 NURBS Surface
 =============

-TODO.
+Adds a generic surface patch consisting of a 4x4 grid plane with the center grid slightly raised.

 NURBS Cylinder
 ==============

-TODO.
+Adds add an open end cylinder, consisting of an extruded *NURBS Circle*.

 NURBS Sphere
 ============

-TODO.
+Adds a generic sphere constructed by revolving a grid of control points about an axis.

 NURBS Torus
 ===========

-TODO.
+Adds a doughnut-shaped primitive created by rotating a circle around an axis.